Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - 🛅 Luggage Storage: Keep your bags safe and secure while you explore the city freely.

-➡️ Online train tickets on the Trenitalia app or Trainline don’t require validation.
+- ➡️ Avoid fines: Online train tickets on the Trenitalia app or Trainline don’t require validation.
 Paper tickets do (or risk a €50 fine).

-➡️ Keep these strike dates for 2025 in mind, as they can affect your mobility:
+- ➡️ Strike dates: Keep strike dates in mind as they can affect your mobility.

-If you’re planning to travel to Italy in 2026, read these Italy travel etiquette tips to avoid cultural faux pas and navigate transport rules without drama and fines.
+Planning to travel to Italy in 2026?
+These Italy travel etiquette tips will help you avoid cultural faux pas and navigate transport rules without drama and fines.

 🛍️ Where to Shop in Rome